Yoctol/bottender/docs/channel-slack-setup.md

 > **Note:**
 >
-> - If your bot doesn't respond after webhook settings, please take a closer look at the bot events you subscribed to.
+> - If your bot doesn't respond after webhook settings, please take a closer look at bot events you subscribed to.
 Slack doesn't pick any bot events subscription by default.
 The first bot event you may subscribe to is `message.im`, which is the event whenever a user posts a direct message to your bot.
 > - For more info about Slack Events, please refer to Slack's official doc, [API Event Types](https://api.slack.com/events)